 How much will it cost me for a pick-up?

 Amoskeag Auction Company does not charge additional fees for pick-up, just like the many other services we offer as a part of our commission.
 There are NEVER any hidden or additional charges.
 We will merely incorporate you into one of our many cross-country runs and make the pick up at a mutually agreeable time.
 Missed a run?
 Not to worry!
 We do a lot of traveling, and chances are we will be through again fairly soon, and will keep you on our radar.

 If I consign a modern firearm, and for some reason it doesn’t sell, can I just pick up the item and take it?

-Well, yes, after you fill out the appropriate Federal paperwork is the short answer.
+Well, yes, after you fill out the appropriate Federal paperwork, is the short answer.
 Even though you own the item, Federal Law dictates that you need to do a background check to take possession of your modern long arm.
 In the case of a modern handgun, you would need to be a resident of New Hampshire, otherwise the arm will need to be shipped to a dealer in your state, where they will then do the appropriate Federal and or State background checks.
-Obviously this applies to individuals and not federally licensed dealers or C&R holders who have an actual C&R arm consigned.
+Obviously this applies to individuals and not to federally licensed dealers or C&R holders who have an actual C&R arm consigned.

-If there is an item, like an action, frame or receiver in the parts lot, BATFE considers that part, to be a modern firearm, and paperwork is required.
+If there is an item, like an action, frame or receiver in the parts lot, BATFE considers that part to be a modern firearm, and paperwork is required.
 If you wished only the parts in that lot, merely notify Amoskeag Auction and we can retain said frame or receiver, shipping or delivering the balance of the “non-gun” parts to you directly.